Matariki: Public holiday

+The bill passed its third reading on 7 April.
+During the final debate, National MP Paul Goldsmith argued that Matariki should replace a previous public holiday while ACT's Small Business spokesperson Chris Baillie claimed that having a new public holiday would cost businesses NZ$453 million.
+The Bill's sponsor Kiritapu Allan defended Matariki, arguing that public holidays reduced employee burnout and stress while boosting hospitality and tourism.
+National MP Simon O'Connor suggested naming the bill a "neutral" name such as Pleiades, which prompted Crown-Māori Relations Minister Kelvin Davis to claim that the former's remarks showed National's contempt for Māori culture.
+The bill received royal assent on 11 April 2022.

-Matariki was first observed as a public holiday on June 24 2022, including a pre-dawn live broadcast of a hautapu ceremony.
+Matariki was first observed as a public holiday on 24 June 2022, including a pre-dawn live broadcast of a hautapu ceremony.
 It was received positively overall by New Zealanders.
-Its significance is also attributed to being exclusive to New Zealand culture.
+Its significance to New Zealanders is also enhanced by being exclusive to New Zealand culture.

-In terms of business, work is operated in a similar manner as other public holidays.
-However, due to the unique cultural significance of the holiday, Māori cultural advisers and academics have warned companies against commercializing Matariki, citing cultural disrespect.
-Due to its proximity between Queen's Birthday and Labour Day, concerns are made regarding overcommercialisation of Matariki in terms of appropriating the extended public holiday as an opportunity for shopping events, such as the sale of fireworks.
-There are concerns regarding the impact of commercialization on Matariki in the future, potentially associating the holiday with binge-drinking instead of time with whanau as intended.
+For businesses, Matariki is treated identically to most other public holidays; employees working on Matariki are required to be paid time-and-a-half and there are no restrictions on shops opening or alcohol sales.
+However, due to the unique cultural significance of the holiday, Māori cultural advisers and academics have warned companies against commercialising Matariki, citing cultural disrespect.
+Due to its position between King's Birthday and Labour Day, concerns were made regarding overcommercialisation of Matariki in terms of appropriating the extended public holiday as an opportunity for shopping events, such as the sale of fireworks.
+There are concerns regarding the impact of commercialisation on Matariki in the future, potentially associating the holiday with binge-drinking instead of time with whānau (family) as intended.